StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

     ///   - seller can call this function to fund initial supply.
     /// @param
     ///   - to:
-    ///     In case of buyer/seller contract, must be escrow contract address.
+    ///     In case of buyer/seller contract, it must be an escrow contract address.
-    ///     In case of escrow contract, must be user address who is triggered this transaction.
+    ///     In case of escrow contract, it must be the user address who triggered this transaction.
     ///   - _valuePayed: payable token amount
     /// @return reason code.
 0 is success, otherwise is failure code. function escrowFund(address to, uint256 amount) public returns (uint32);